orbitmines/archive/projects/Software.md

 ![[Pasted image 20260726154515.png]]

-You might also introduce some loop in this, add a few fields in there.
+You might also introduce some loops in this, create some branches, add a few fields in there.

+The point again being that these terms.
+What is your frontend, what is your backend.
+A